 Can I request a roommate?

 Yes, however, the request must be mutual.
 Both individuals must request one another.
-There is a space on your contract where you can write their name and identification number.
+While filling out your contract on line you will find an area where you can type your requested roommates name and identification number.
 The identification number is the A number the University assigned the student upon admissions.
 Also include the student's birth date (MM DD YYYY).
+Roommate requests are not guaranteed.

 When do I find out where I am living and my roommate's name?